Post 9/11 GI Bill BAH Rate for Online CollegesUpdated: August 14, 2023

-The Post-9/11 GI Bill BAH rate (known as the Monthly Housing Allowance) is $917 per month for full-time students enrolled in an online college, school, or distance-learning program until July 31, 2022.
+The Post-9/11 GI Bill monthly housing allowance (MHA) rate for full-time students enrolled in an online college, school or distance-learning program is $967.40 per month until July 31, 2024.

-Exclusively online training (no classroom instruction) – $950.75 per month, according to the Deparment of Veterans Affairs.
+Exclusively online training (no classroom instruction) – $967.40 per month, according to the Department of Veterans Affairs.

 Click here for all BAH Rates for students.

-How Will the New Forever GI Bill Affect BAH and Online Student Veterans?
+How Will the New Forever GI Bill Affect MHA for In-Person and Online Student Veterans?

 How Is BAH Calculated for Online Education or Distance Learning Students?

 The basic allowance for housing for online student veterans is half the national average BAH for an E-5 with dependents.

 MHA payments are lower for part-time students.
 Students must be enrolled in at least 51% of a full time course load to be eligible for MHA benefits.

 How Does the VA calculate Part-Time MHA Rates?